GoogleCloudPlatform/cloud-image-tests/test_suites/README.md

 A suite which tests that linux licensing and windows activation are working successfully.

+This test suite adds a flag to the manager which can be used to filter out the tests run.

+  -licensevalidation_test_exclude_filter string
+      regexp filter for individual licensevalidation test cases; cases matching any tests will be skipped (default "" [nil])

 #### TestWindowsActivationStatus

 Test that Windows is licensed and activated.